ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

 - Request Path

 In the government ERP systems, I have worked before, we have logged very similar information also.
-Logged in user ID is very useful information to have.
+Logged-in User ID is a very useful information to have.

-But he also proposes adding these two critical information.
+But he also proposes adding these two critical attributes.

 - SecurityEventType
 - SecurityLevel